Luluno01/BungeeSafeguard/README.md

 It's recommended to execute those command only in console, and wait patiently for the completion feedback from the command before executing other commands of BungeeSafeguard.

 Offline servers should be able to use this plugin by using lazy lists or supplying BungeeSafeguard with players' UUIDs rather than their usernames.
 However, offline servers are still suffering from UUID abuse if they have no authentication plugin installed or have no external authentication mechanism.
 Offline server owners need to fully understand whitelist and blacklist is **NOT** a prevention of UUID abuse.

+Last but not least, you should always be prepared for the worst situation, for example, when BungeeCord or BungeeSafeguard somehow, magically, fail to protect your servers.
+Backup is a good way to counter Murphy's law.